top of page

 3. Relationship

 What type of relationship do you want with someone tasked with placing your brand in the eye of the consumer?
-Alongside the basics - understanding your brand, tone of voice, and client or customer, there is a huge element of trust in giving someone the opportunity to bring your vision to life.
-Client or customer experience and reputation management are a huge part of the digital world and can be pivotal in the longevity of your business, so you want to ensure you have a capable individual managing this effectively for you.
-Social media is not a 9-5 job, so do you want someone to be an extension of your team who is truly invested in a small number of clients, or a larger agency where your practice is one of many?
+Alongside the basics - understanding your brand, tone of voice, and client, there is a huge element of trust in allowing someone to bring your vision to life.
+Client experience and reputation management are a huge part of the digital world and can be pivotal in the longevity of your business, so you want to ensure you have a capable individual managing this effectively for you.
+Social media is not a 9-5 job, so do you want someone to be an extension of your team who is truly invested in a small number of clients, or a larger agency where your practice is one of many (and unfortunately, simply a number on a spreadsheet)?

 Above all, the key takeaway is to hire someone as invested in your success as you are!
 From there, you can’t go far wrong.